 False Premises of the Legislation

 According to the click release from his workplace, Hawley intends to “split higher education monopoly, provide more options for profession training.”
 His first bill might train the Department of Education to broaden new certificate pathways (like employer-primarily based apprenticeships and digital boot camps) that could be eligible for Pell Grant support.
-Claiming that “college expenses a fortune” and that scholars should not should “mortgage their lives” to wait for school, Hawley concludes, “we’ve got a gadget that alternatives students who need to wait for a four-yr college over Americans who need to learn a ability.”
+Claiming that “college expenses a fortune” and that scholars should not should “mortgage their lives” to wait for school, Hawley concludes, “We’ve got a gadget that alternatives students who need to wait for a four-yr college over Americans who need to learn an ability.”

 The Harm of the Legislation